donacj/MoroTechAssignment/README.md

 This sequence diagram  shows the process of a mobile app requesting and receiving nearby charging station locations and their realtime availability from a Charging Management System (CMS).
 Assumptions:
     The CMS has access to a database containing station information.
-    Diagram does not show the interactions are synchronus or asynchronus.
+    Diagram does not consider if the interactions are synchronus or asynchronus.
-    The communication between the mobile app and the CMS may be asynchronous.
-    The database query may be synchronous.
 ```mermaid
 sequenceDiagram
     actor User as Driver